Skip to main content

 Social commerce is similar to e-commerce in that it describes the buying and selling of products and services on the internet.
 However, social commerce is more narrowly defined as the process of selling products and services on social media platforms.

-Major social media platforms have massive user bases and many of them draw millions of visitors every day.
+Major social media platforms have massive user bases, which draw millions of visitors every day.
 By engaging in social commerce, you can capitalize on the popularity of social media platforms and get your brand in front of a global audience.

 Through social commerce, social media users can discover your business, browse your offerings, and make purchases—all on a social media platform.